For info on the thematic structure, see the introduction page.

 7.23 Apollo: why have you come

-The butler translation is wrong here: "μάχης ἑτεραλκέα νίκην": a hard-to-translate phrase which means: "a victory igniting the the other side's will to fight".
+The butler translation is inexact here: "μάχης ἑτεραλκέα νίκην": a hard-to-translate phrase which means: "a victory igniting the the other side's will to fight".
 The Japanese victory at Pearl Harbor would be a good example of this.
-So the sentence does not just mean giving a victory to the Danaans.
-Apollo predicts that the victory will be followed by a larger scale Trojan revenge (just as Hector killing Patrocles is a victory of this kind, for it raises Achilles).
+This is just what is going to happen in the end: Hector killing Patrocles is a victory of this kind, for it raises Achilles.
+See also Niobe.

 7.313 The people choose war